-RAINIER (S221) and her SWMB launches (1101, 1021, 2801, and 2802) are equipped with TSS POS/MV Model 320 version 4 (version 3 in the case of S221) Position and Orientation System - Marine Vessel (POS/MV) sensors, which provide accurate navigation and attitude data to correct for the effects of heave, pitch, roll and heading.
-The POS generates attitude data in three axes (roll, pitch and heading) to an accuracy of 0.05° or better.
+Rainier launches (1101, 1021, 2801, 2802 and 1015) are equipped with TSS POS/MV Model 320 version 4 Position and Orientation System - Marine Vessel (POS/MV) sensors, which provide accurate navigation and attitude data to correct for the effects of heave, pitch, roll and heading.
+The POS generates attitude data in three axes (roll, pitch and heading) to an accuracy of $0.05^{\circ}$ or better.
 Heave measurements supplied by the POS/MV maintain an accuracy of 5% of the measured vertical displacement for movements that have a period of up to 20 seconds.
 The Heave Bandwidth filter was configured with a damping coefficient of 0.707.
 The cutoff period of the high pass filter was determined by estimating the swell period encountered on the survey grounds.
 These values ranged from 8 s (flat water) to 20 s (long period ocean swell), with values of 8 or 12 s typical.